-THE IMPORTANT OF PLATE TECTONICS TO SEISMIC HAZARD ASSESSMENT IN INDIA
+THE IMPORTANCE OF PLATE TECTONICS TO SEISMIC HAZARD ASSESSMENT IN INDIA

-Plate Tectonics should form the basis of all seismic hazard studies.
-In some regions, this geological formation cannot provide much detail on the estimation, but in others important characteristics of the threatening seismic fault sources can be defined (Molnar, 1984).
-In this paper, large near source attributes of the seismic ground motion are considered so that the highly seismic thrust fault belts (Bolt, 1993) of the southern margin of the Himalayas (Yeats et al., 1997) are highly relevant.
+Plate tectonics should form the basis of all seismic hazard studies.
+In some regions, this geological formation cannot provide much details on the estimation, but in others important characteristics of the threatening seismic fault sources can be defined (Molnar, 1984).
+In this paper large near-source attributes

-This is particularly true for the seismic hazard as it relates to long bridges and large dams in the vicinity of the Himalaya.
-There are two challenging problems involved, both of which have received less attention than analogous ones in other parts of the world.
-The first is the quantification of the seismic hazard along a convergent plate boundary of continent-to-continent collision type; the second is the development of an optimum assessment methodology which will define the seismic demand adequately for appropriate engineering design of critical structures in such a region (see Youngs et al., 1997).
+This is particularly true for the seismic hazard as it relates to long bridges and large dams in the vicinity of the Himalayas.
+There are two challenging problems involved both of which have received less attention than analogous ones in other parts of the world.
+The first is the quantification of the seismic hazard along a convergent plate boundary of continent-to-continent collision type; the second is the development of an optimum assessment methodology which will define the seismic demand adequately for appropriate engineering design of critical structures in such a region (see Youngs et al. (1997)).

-The Himalaya mountains are classified (see Ni and Barazangi, 1986) with the Zagros region (from south-western Iraq to northeastern Iraq) and the Alpine belt (from Turkey to Spain) as prototypes of the process of continental collision during the Tertiary and Quaternary times (the last 65 million years).
+The Himalayan mountains are classified (see Ni and Barazangi (1986)) with the Zagros region (from south-western Iraq to northeastern Iraq) and the Alpine belt (from Turkey to Spain) as prototypes of the process of continental collision during the Tertiary and Quaternary times (i.e., the last 65 million years).
 There are important and unique factors on seismic risk common in these seismotectonic regions.